Guido Reni: Work in Naples and return to Bologna

-By the 1630s Reni's painting style became looser, less impastoed, and dominated by lighter colours.
+By the 1630s, Reni's painting style became looser, less impastoed, and dominated by lighter colours.
 A compulsive gambler, Reni was often in financial distress despite the steady demand for his paintings.
 According to his biographer, Carlo Cesare Malvasia, Reni's need to recoup gambling losses resulted in rushed execution and multiple copies of his works produced by his workshop.
 The paintings of his last years include many unfinished works.

 Reni's themes are mostly biblical and mythological.
-He painted few portraits; those of Sixtus V and of Cardinal Bernardino Spada are among the most noteworthy, along with one of his mother (in the Pinacoteca Nazionale di Bologna) and a few self-portraits – both from his youth and from his old age.
+He painted a few portraits; those of Sixtus V and of Cardinal Bernardino Spada are among the most noteworthy, along with one of his mother (in the Pinacoteca Nazionale di Bologna) and a few self-portraits – both from his youth and from his old age.

 The so-called "Beatrice Cenci", formerly ascribed to Reni and praised by generations of admirers, is now regarded as a doubtful attribution.
 Beatrice Cenci was executed in Rome before Reni ever lived there and thus could not have sat for the portrait.
 Many etchings are attributed to Guido Reni, some after his own paintings and some after other masters.
 They are spirited, in a light style of delicate lines and dots.
 Reni's technique, as used by the Bolognese school, was the standard for Italian printmakers of his time.

 Reni died in Bologna in 1642.
 He was buried there in the Rosary Chapel of the Basilica of San Domenico; the painter Elisabetta Sirani (whose father had been Reni's pupil and whom some considered the artistic reincarnation of Reni) was later interred in the same tomb.